ogmini/Notepad-State-Library/README.md

 > Location of Files
 > `%localappdata%\Packages\Microsoft.WindowsNotepad_8wekyb3d8bbwe\LocalState\WindowState`

-The Windowstate files store information about the list of tabs, order of tabs, and active tab for Windows Notepad.
+The windowstate files store information about the list of tabs, order of tabs, and active tab for Windows Notepad.
 Tabs are stored as GUIDs which refer back to the filename of the matching tabstate file.
-They also store the coordinates and size of the Notepad window.
+They also store the coordinates and size of the Windows Notepad window.
 Integrity of the file is validated with CRC32.

 #### Behavior